-Everything you need to know about UK Disneyland, Kent
+Everything you need to know about UK Disneyland, Kent's London Resort

 Get ready for Disneyland England.
-Kent will become home to our very own mega-budget theme park in 2023
+Kent will become home to our very own mega-budget theme park, The London Resort, in 2024

 What is UK Disneyland?
 The London Resort Theme Park